surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 13.8.1-dev.3 (2022/11/06)**
+**Version 13.9.0-dev.4 (2022/11/09)**

 * **New Features**
 	* None.
 * **Improvements**
+	* Added a "Term Archive Title" option under the SSO &gt; Advanced &gt; Plugin Settings &gt; Default Text tab.
 	* Added a "Clear WordPress Cron Jobs" button in the SSO &gt; Tools and Actions settings page.
 * **Bugfixes**
-	* Fixed possible condition where a previous custom SEO title or description exists, but the SEO title or description is now disabled (and thus the previous custom SEO title or description cannot be changed).
+	* Fixed a possible condition where a previous custom SEO title or description exists, but the SEO title or description is now disabled (and thus the previous custom SEO title or description cannot be changed).
 * **Developer Notes**
 	* Added a new `WpssoUtil->count_cron_jobs()` method.
 	* Added a new 'clear_cron_jobs' action handler in `WpssoAdmin->load_setting_page()`.